turbulenz/turbulenz_engine/docs/source/jslibrary_api/textureencode_api.rst

 Encode a signed float value `[-1,1)` into a 32-bit signed integer.
 Values less than `-1` or greater-equal to `1` will be clamped.

-**Note**

-`1` cannot be encoded in this scheme, but `0` can be encoded exactly.
+.. note :: `1` cannot be encoded in this scheme, but `0` can be encoded exactly.
 The largest representable value is `0.9999999995343387126922607421875` with the absolute difference between any successive invertible input `0.0000000004656612873077392578125`.
 Non-invertible inputs will be rounded down to the nearest invertible representation.

 **Syntax** ::